LucasSGomide/MongoDB/README.md

 # Aggregation Pipeline

 The aggregation pipeline is a framework for MongoDB.
 Documents enter a multi-stage pipeline that transforms the documents into an aggregated result.
+Documents pass through the stages in sequence.
 Each stage transforms the documents as they pass from one stage to another.

 ## Aggregation Operators